Who Can Be Happy and Free in Russia?: Problems with censorship

 Encouraged by Dostoyevsky who (mistakenly) informed him that Professor N.N.Grigoryev, the chief of the governmental Press and Publishing department, expressed his willingness to lift the ban from the publication of the poem's final part, Nekrasov asked the latter for help in a personal letter: "I made some concessions according to the censor [Lebedev]'s demands and removed Soldier's Song along with two more songs, but to throw away Yakov's Story, - and he considers this necessary so as to avoid the arrest of both the book and the journal, - is something I cannot do, for that would render the whole thing meaningless.
 The ugliness of serfdom at its most extreme is shown here so as to highlight the great moral value of its abolition.
 How can one maul the poem on the grounds that it features gloomy songs and scenes from the times of serfdom?
 There is hope in it too.
-The final verdict depends of your Excellency.
+The final verdict depends on your Excellency.
 As for me, now I regret I had to cut those fragments, I did that against my own convictions."
 Apparently, Grigoryev was not impressed by Nekrasov's argument, for the final part of the poem remained banned.

 In January 1881, three years after Nekrasov's death, as the political tension subsided, Saltykov-Shchedrin again presented the final chapter for the censor's consideration.
 N.S.
 Abaza, who succeeded Grigoryev as the Press and Publishing department's chief, found nothing wrong with it and the same censor Lebedev signed the permission.
 In the February 1881 issue of Otechestvennye Zapiski, "The Feast For All the World" was published for the first time, albeit with all the cuts that Nekrasov had made himself.